johnsp3/spectrumstudios/README.md

 # Spectrum Studios

-A beautiful, minimalist website for Spectrum Studios - a premium recording studio in Grand Cayman.
+A beautiful, minimalist website for Spectrum Studios - a premium recording studio in the Swiss Alps since 2001.

 ## Features